bsdayo/BingChat/README.md

 </div>

 > **Warning**
-> OUT OF MAINTENANCE
+> OUT OF DATE
-> I'm no longer interested in this project.
-Contact me if someone want to take over.
+> Currently, the implementation is out of sync with the recent API changes which lead to frequent errors and trigger captcha.
+> It is planned to investigate this and align the implementation with official API clients (iOS app and Browser)
+> to reduce these issues or completely mitigate them if such possibility exists.

 > **Warning**
 > This library is **unofficial** and heavily depends on reverse-engineering.
 Use at your own risk.